Rider's Guide Text Page - Access Services : ASI

 Canceling Your Standing Order:

-If you must cancel your Standing Order trip, please call the reservation number at least 2 hours before your scheduled pick-up.
-Otherwise you will be counted as a No Show.
+If you must cancel your Standing Order trip, please call the reservation number at least two hours before your scheduled pick-up.
+Otherwise you will be assessed a no show.
+Riders with excessive no shows on standing orders may have their standing order cancelled; riders who are unable to take their standing order should call the reservation number and put the standing order on hold.

 You may cancel a Standing Order ride for as many as 30 days in a row.
 Once you have reached the 31st day, the Standing Order for that ride will be permanently canceled.